na-na-hi/renget/archive/3duzgchi.md

 >Dreams
 Kita's ultimate goal is peace.
 He's smart enough to realize that brutality will always be a part of conflict, so instead he seeks to improve his country's defenses to deter any attempts at invasion.
 His secondary interests involve learning more about history and living a life his mother would be proud of.

+>Thoughts on Team 3:

+>Team 3 Collectively
+What a strange coincidence that all 3 of Kita's team members turned out to be kunoichi with varying degrees of medical training.
+Almost as if fate is testing his convictions.
+Kita finds himself heavily burdened by a desire to protect all of them as best he can so that they won't end up being killed like his mother was.
+Kita's nature is to stay hidden, but with these 3 conspicuous teammates he has to force himself out into the open to shield them from hostile forces.
+In combat he tries to cover their blind spots and give them zones by layering traps that only enemies can activate.
+He makes extensive use of shadow clones to ensure he has eyes on all of them at once.
+Thus, in his squad he takes up a primarily defensive role.
+With his sealing arts, he can also assist in subduing extremely powerful opponents that brush off normal attacks.

+>Kamiko
+For most of his life, Kita has found refuge in his own mind.
+It's the one safe place he has to let his true thoughts out.
+Kamiko is the first one who invaded that space.
+When Kita realized what she could do he had something of a recursive panic loop.
+He had to to avoid thinking conspicuous thoughts, which made him panic because deceptive thoughts are highly conspicuous.
+Panic beget more panic, and this quickly spiraled out of control.
+To make matters worse, as he grew more panicked Kamiko empathically felt frightened herself.
+It was a complete disaster for Kita that exposed a critical weakness of his.
+Having Kamiko as a teacher forces Kita out of his comfort zone.
+He has to learn how to trust her and be comfortable with others knowing his hidden feelings.
+That wouldn't be so bad if he wasn't also at the age where he was beginning to notice how beautiful all the women around him are.
+Thankfully, Kamiko seems to keep Kita's feelings secret.

+>Masu
+Kita finds Masu to be an easy person to be around, most of the time anyways.
+While she's a master of stealth, her odd behaviors can often make her stick out like a sore thumb.
+Kita tries his best to cover for her, when possible.
+He can empathize with her desire to stay hidden, but their approaches are nearly opposite each other.
+While she avoids being seen altogether, Kita hides in plain sight.
+Part of Kita wants to scold Masu's father for how he treats his family, but Kita lacks the power to challenge such a powerful jonin.
+That is, unfortunately, a stone better left unturned for the time being.

+>Ichika
+Kita finds her troublesome.
+She's always making herself the center of attention, thus drawing more attention to Kita by proxy.
+He knows she means well, and he often agrees with her sentiments, but her outgoing nature is a luxury Kita can't afford.
+She has a clan and friends to protect her.
+She's probably never had to deal with being completely alone.
+A secret even Kita himself isn't fully aware of is that he's a bit envious of her.
+She often voices things Kita himself wishes he could.